 What is GIS?

 GIS includes common database operations, spatial statistical analysis, computer graphics and visualization, and geographic analysis.
-Current satellite remote sensors provide GIS with the latest information about the earth environment.
+Current satellite remote sensors provide GIS with the latest information about the earth’s environment.

-Today, GIS is not only taught and studied in colleges and universities, but also applied in many areas ranging from emergency planning to landfill site selection, and from mapping wildlife habitat to land use/land cover change detection.
+Today, GIS is taught and studied in colleges and universities, also applied in many areas ranging from emergency planning to landfill site selection, and from mapping wildlife habitat to land use/land cover change detection.

 GIS has become a multi-billion-dollar industry employing hundreds of thousands of people worldwide.

 GIS jobs can be found at public (federal/state/local) and private agencies and organizations.
 The following are examples of the possible fields: